stackitcloud/terraform-provider-stackit/docs/data-sources/telemetryrouter_destination.md

 ### Optional

-- `description` (String) The description of the TelemetryRouter destination
 - `region` (String) STACKIT region name the resource is located in.
 If not defined, the provider region is used.

 ### Read-Only